 No one hands you a book with top tips for becoming a better leader when you jump into the role of a Project Manager.

-Becoming a better leader isn’t easy when no one’s shown or told you how to do that.
-I wish they would.
+Becoming a better leader isn’t easy.
+I wish they would hand you a book, I mean.
 It would have made the job of managing my first project much easier.

 We all grow up understanding authority, through interactions with our parents.
 That doesn’t mean we also understand what it means to be a leader, and specifically a project leader.